Summer Village Information

 P:587-873-5765 F:780-967-0431 email@example.com

 The Summer Village of Yellowstone was incorporated on January 1st, 1965 and spans a land area of 25 Hectares.
 The Summer Village is located on the shores of Lac Ste.
 Anne.
-The 2012 Population is 131 according to the Municipal Census conducted in May of 2012.
-Yellowstone has a 3-member Council whose term currently runs until 2017.
+The 2016 Population is 137 according to the census conducted in 2016.
+Yellowstone has a 3-member Council whose term currently runs until 2021.